Getting your Trinity Audio player ready...

 Mitchell announced on social media Monday afternoon that he had requested “assets” from the National Guard and Department of Transportation to help with plowing and snow removal efforts.

-Mitchell’s office did not respond to a list of questions about the city’s blizzard response, including what assets the city specifically requested.
+Mitchell’s office responded to a list of questions about the city’s blizzard response, including what assets the city specifically requested, but it was after The Light’s deadline.

 New Bedford Police Department spokesperson Holly Huntoon said the department would respond to questions once the storm is over.